aihealthlabbd/Prediabetes_Risk/README.md

 **Contact**

-For questions, collaboration, or feedback, reach out to our Pricipal Investigator (PI)
+For questions, collaboration, or feedback, reach out to our Pricipal Investigator (PI):

 Md.
 Jubayer Hossain